Three Society medals displayed in wooden boxes.

 Victoria Medal

-Professor Rachel Pain – for conspicuous merit in research in geography.
+Professor Rachel Pain – for conspicuous merit in feminist social and urban geographies and in participatory research.

 Danielle Schreve headshot.